sdmitrovic/ISARA/README.md

 # In Situ Aerosol Retrieval Algorithm (ISARA)

-This website is a companion to the In Situ Aerosol Retrieval Algorithm (ISARA) software [https://github.com/sdmitrovic/ISARA_code].

 ## About

 ISARA is an open-source Python codebase that models ambient aerosol optical and microphysical properties using user-inputted field campaign instrument data sets.